OWASP/owasp-mastg/Document/Testcases/0x00b_OMTG-DATAST_iOS.md

 [Describe how to test for this issue using static and dynamic analysis techniques.
 This can include everything from simply monitoring aspects of the app’s behavior to code injection, debugging, instrumentation, etc. ]

+Look for sensitive input fields such as email addresses, usernames, passwords, credit card numbers, etc.

+For fields that require masked output such as password, check if the text field secureTextEntry is set to True:    textField.secureTextEntry = TRUE;

+For fields that are considered sensitive data, ensure that autocorrectionType is set to False: textField.autocorrectionType = FALSE; // or use  UITextAutocorrectionTypeNo

+By default, all text fields will have auto correction enabled and it will be automatically cached into the keyboard dynamic text file.

 ### Remediation

 The application must ensure that data typed into text fields which contains sensitive information must not be cached.
 This can be achieved by disabling the feature programmatically by using the AutoCorrection = FALSE directive in the desired UITextFields.
 For data that should be masked such as PIN and passwords, set the textField.secureTextEntry to YES.